-The functional currency of the Company is the Canadian dollar.
+The Company's presentation currency and functional currency is the Canadian dollar.
 Monetary assets and liabilities denominated in a foreign currency are translated to Canadian dollars at exchange rates in effect at the end of the reporting period and non-monetary assets and liabilities are translated at rates of exchange in effect when the assets were acquired or obligations incurred.
 Revenues and expenses are translated at rates in effect at the time of the transactions.
 Foreign exchange gains and losses are included in profit or loss.